-Teachers can learn from each other by viewing learning targets.
-They can see how other educators unpacked the same standards and organized their targets.
-This cross-pollination helps teachers develop professionally.
+Teachers can learn by viewing other districts' learning targets.
+See how other educators unpack the same standards and build targets.
+Cross-pollination helps teachers develop professionally.

-As teachers browse others’ targets, they can also copy them.
-They can benefit from others’ experience.
+As teachers browse targets, they can also copy them.
+Benefit from others’ experience and get started quickly.